Giulia Zannin – Modern & Historical Clarinets, Chalumeaux

 Together with the flutist Anna Buck, she founded the Duo Aphelion, an ensemble dedicated to interactive performance and improvisation with other art forms, and dedicatee of new works written by young emerging composers.

 Giulia is also a founding member of both Trio Auriga and Ensemble La Favorita, researching vocal and instrumental music, featuring Chalumeau obbligato, composed for the Habsburg Court in the eighteenth century; the Ensemble has been invited to perform at the Utrecht Early Music Festival (fringe), MAfestival Bruges (fringe) and the International Young Artist‘s Presentation in Antwerp in 2017.
+As a chalumeau player she collaborated with the Mannheimer Hofkapelle for an album of unpublished music by Christopher Graupner on the CPO label (Das Leiden Jesu, Passion Cantatas) and performed for the acclaimed Dutch première of “Il Sacrifizio di Abramo” by Camilla de Rossi with De Nederlandse Bachvereniging at the Royal Concertgebouw in Amsterdam in 2018.

 Together with the Italian pianist Francesca Khalifa, she focused on the french and the german late romantic repertoire for clarinet and piano, coaching with the prestigious Trio Altenberg at the Konservatorium Privatuniversität in Vienna.
 The duo performed in Switzerland, Austria, Netherlands, Italy and France and won a 3rd prize at the International Chamber Music Competition “City of Asti” in 2010.